U Guessed It

-"U Guessed It" is the debut single by American hip hop recording artist OG Maco.
-The song was released on September 25, 2014 by Quality Control Music and was written by OG Maco and produced by Brandon Thomas.
+"U Guessed It" is the debut single by American rapper OG Maco.
+The song was released on September 25, 2014, by Quality Control Music and was written by OG Maco and produced by Brandon Thomas.
 The song peaked at number 90 on the US Billboard Hot 100.

-The song found commercial success as a meme on Vine as well as in the "You got beaned" meme.
+The song found commercial success as a meme on Vine.

 Music video

 The music video for "U Guessed It" was released on YouTube on August 28, 2014.
 Shot by directing duo GOLDRUSH, mostly using hand-held cameras in fast motion, the video shows OG Maco and his friends in a hotel.

 Feud with Beyoncé

-On Twitter, OG Maco stated that Beyoncé copied his concept in the video of "U Guessed It" to her 7/11 music video.
+On Twitter, OG Maco stated that Beyoncé copied his concept in the video of "U Guessed It" for her "7/11" music video.

 Controversy

-On February 4, 2015, OG Maco accused South Korean rapper Keith Ape, of cultural appropriation.
-Claiming Keith Ape, and friends, had mocked him by using black stereotypes to sell music in their video of "It G Ma".
+On February 4, 2015, OG Maco accused South Korean rapper Keith Ape of cultural appropriation, claiming Keith Ape and friends had mocked him by using Black stereotypes to sell music in their video of "It G Ma".
 Maco also claimed that they had stolen the basis for their track from his single "U Guessed It".
-As of August 13, 2015, OG Maco collects royalties from "It G Ma", and has since deleted his tweets regarding his accusations of cultural appropriation.
+As of August 13, 2015, OG Maco collects royalties from "It G Ma" and has since deleted his tweets regarding his accusations of cultural appropriation.
 Nonetheless, he declined an invitation to be a part of the later remix rendition of "It G Ma".